 Increase the Edge

 Life thrives on the edge.
-In New Mexico, for example, most plant and animal life occurs where the rivers meet the desert, the bosque.
-Because the Earth's natural tendency is to maximize life, the river twists back and forth to increase the edge.
+This is were two ecosystems meet, therefore you have plants that thrive in both meeting each other.
 When we increase edge in our gardens, we increase opportunity for life.
 We do this by meandering paths, making canopies and under-stories with plants, bringing people and animals into the garden, and having a biodiversity of plants.

-Rock mulches reflect heat, which keeps soil temperatures low but air temperatures high.
-A gravel landscape creates an unpleasantly hot environment around your home, increasing cooling costs and water needs.
-Gravel does not break down and add organic matter to the soil, as in the natural, seasonal cycles of life, death, and regeneration.
-Because it is almost always used with a petroleum-based weed barrier, it sheds rainwater quickly, stifles the Earth of oxygen and increases the earth-human disconnect.
-Organic mulches do just the opposite.
-They reduce air temperature because they do not reflect or store heat; they break down, adding much needed organic matter to our soils; and they increase rainwater absorption and reduce evaporation.
+Organic mulches reduce air temperature because they do not reflect or store heat; they break down, adding much needed organic matter to our soils; and they increase rainwater absorption and reduce evaporation.
 By increasing soil moisture, nutrients and oxygen supply, organic mulches grow healthier plants that, in turn, provide more shade for a cooler yard.

 Living Edge Landscaping uses all of the above elements to create a living landscape that provides its own needs while providing you with food, shelter, and a calming connection with nature.